evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 The evidence tells me that if speed is the most important requirement, you should continue to use compound responses.

-I do believe though that the results are close enough, that it might be worth taking a performance hit and gain a potentially simpler system design.
+I do believe though that the results are close enough that it might be worth taking a performance hit and gain a potentially simpler system design.

 In my tests I felt that caching was not all that important when doing many